vekatze/neut/book/src/modules-and-sources.md

 ### Defining Functions

-Of course, you can define a function:
+You can also define your own functions:

 ```neut
 // sample.nt